I've been spinning some yarn for a bit.

 It happened to be held at a park where I went with my child.

-"Cotton ginning and spinning experience"
+"Cotton ginning and spinning experience" event

 First, cotton seeds.
 It was my son's first time seeing them.

-"It's so fluffy and feels so good."
+"It's so fluffy and feels so good," she said, her eyes shining.

 As you spin it around, the seeds will remain at the front.